 Best Downloadable Spreadsheets for Retirement Planning

+Preparing for retirement requires careful planning that begins years in advance, and it's helpful to have the right tools at your disposal.
 If you’re a numbers person and like to tinker around in Excel, then these downloadable tools for retirement planning are going to be right up your alley.
 Covering a range of topics from taxes to investments, they all can be used to help you make smarter financial decisions, whether your retirement is years away or right upon you.

 The Flexible Retirement Planner

 The Flexible Retirement Planner offers a free evaluation version for download on its website.
-The spreadsheet takes basic inputs such as your current age; your retirement age; total amounts saved in tax-deferred, taxable, and tax-free accounts; the estimated rate of return on savings; your tax rate; and your annual contributions to savings.
-The planner then runs various simulations to account for differing investment outcomes, and it assesses your probability of achieving success, meaning that your money lasts for your lifetime.
+The retirement spreadsheet takes basic inputs such as your current age; your retirement age; total amounts saved in tax-deferred, taxable, and tax-free accounts; the estimated rate of return on savings; your tax rate; and your annual contributions to savings.
+The planner then runs various simulations to account for differing investment outcomes and assesses your probability of achieving success, meaning that your money lasts for your lifetime.

-The site also offers a series of additional free spreadsheets for download under its Tools section.
+The site also offers a series of additional free retirement planning spreadsheets for download under its Tools section.
 These more targeted spreadsheets include a Portfolio Asset Allocation Tool, a TIPS Ladder Builder, and a Portfolio Withdrawal Simulation.

 Financial Architects is a wealth management firm that makes many of its spreadsheets available online for free on its Resources page.
-Scroll down the page to see spreadsheets and articles by subject.
+Scroll down the page to see retirement planning spreadsheets and articles arranged by subject.
 Retirees might want to check out several of them, such as their One-Person Social Security Breakeven Spreadsheet, the Pension Option Analysis Spreadsheet, the Investment Return Matrix Spreadsheet, and the Joint Life Probability Spreadsheet, just to name a few.
 You’ll need a good working knowledge of Excel to use these tools.

-CFS Tax Software offers calculation programs for tax professionals, but the pricing on their Tax Tools packages is reasonable enough ($199 a year) that those who do their own returns might be interested.
+CFS Tax Software offers calculation programs for tax professionals, but the pricing on its TaxTools packages is reasonable enough ($199 a year) that those who do their own returns might be interested.
 One of the CFS tax planning tools enables the comparison of up to five future years side by side—an ideal feature for retirees, as you can project the tax consequences when you start making your mandatory IRA withdrawals and receiving Social Security benefits.
 The fully functional free demo download lets you try before you buy; the only limitation is that the downloads may not print or generate forms for you.

-The Ultimate Estate Planner Inc.
+Ultimate Estate Planner